 Haverhill, Mass.
 West Parish Congregational Church

 When the western part of Haverhill became too populous for one church in 1734, the West Parish was established by a petition to the General Court of Massachusetts.
 Over the next year, the residents of the new parish built a new meetinghouse that was dedicated on Oct.
 22, 1735.
 The church was briefly Presbyterian later in the 18th century, but returned to Congregationalism after the dismissal of their minister.
 Due to financial troubles, they turned over administration of the parish to the Universalist church in 1829, but later made a legal settlement that allowed the Congregationalists to resume using the name "The West Parish".
+The church was officially incorporated in 1921.
+West Church is still active today and is a member of the Conservative Congregational Christian Conference (CCCC).

 This document details the plans and budget for the construction of the first meetinghouse in the West Parish.